killtheliterate/dotvim/README.md

 * For learning about SnipMate --> http://bit.ly/12PVeJv
 * Using a forked version of SnipMate.
 See --> http://bit.ly/WbckOj
 * Ctrl-w is awesome

+#### Todo
+* E486: Pattern not found: 666 --> can't open splits
+* tComment is doing it wrong for scss
+* PHPCS is being a toss piece.
+Drupal coding standards aren't being used.